-Indirect and cumulative negative effects center on slight increases in fine sediment and localized reductions in future levels of large wood.
+Indirect and cumulative negative effects center on slight increases in fine sediment and very slight reductions in future large wood recruitment potential.
 In localized areas associated with road decommissioning (culvert removal), culvert replacement (one site), road maintenance, and log hauling, there is the possibility of increased levels of fine sediment.
 In any given location, the increase is expected to be quite small, even associated with culvert replacement/removal.
-However, sediment deposition could impact aquatic macroinvertebrate feeding and survival.
+However, sediment deposition could impact aquatic macroinvertebrate feeding and survival in perennial streams.
 This, in turn, could lead to slight reductions in salmonid food supply.
 There would be no impact to salmonid survival or reproductive success resulting from fine sediment increases because the amount of sediment would be very low and localized.

 Except for tree falling in channels in eight units, proposed projects would have no immediate impact on in-stream levels of large wood.
 However, thinning conducted in Riparian Reserves may reduce the large wood recruitment potential in adjacent stream segments until remaining trees begin to fall naturally and replace those that were harvested.
 This future reduction in large wood could locally reduce the amount of pool habitat and the other benefits associated with instream large wood (gravel collection, floodplain connection, etc.).
-These impacts would occur primarily in headwater streams where harvest is proposed because large wood transport to downstream reaches, including those that contain ESA-listed fish, is not expected due to the fluvial geomorphology of the area.
+These impacts, if they occur, would occur primarily in headwater streams where harvest is proposed because large wood transport to downstream reaches, including those that contain ESA-listed fish, is not expected because wood transport mechanisms such as floods and debris flows are very infrequent.